Journalist, educator & author

 A.J. was diagnosed with autism as a child and didn't speak until he was nearly three years old.
 His first words were about an exotic car he saw in a parking lot.
 Since that day, his parents and teachers have introduced him to letters, colors, and the world with lessons linked with cars.
 Vehicles are at the center of his closest relationships.

 This documentary explores the family's struggles in reaching and connecting with A.J. as a young child while discovering and trying to nurture his extraordinary intellect.
 A.J. candidly shares his feelings and challenges, revealing how similarities can peel away "otherness" and lead to understanding and acceptance.
-His parents and sisters give us a window into school and family life, including how A.J.'s new therapy dog, Lexie, helps him cope.
-He named her after his first car love - the SUV that kept him safe on the way home from the hospital.

 Author